shunnell/work/live/README.md

 └── infra/                     # Infrastructure configurations, resources and bootstrap
 ```

-## Team Configuration
+## Account Configuration

-Each team directory contains a `terragrunt.hcl` file that defines:
+Each account directory contains a `account.hcl` file that defines:
-- Team-specific resource configurations
+- Account-specific resource configurations
 - Environment variables

+[infra/platform/gitops/iam/terragrunt/policy/iam_policy_terragrunter.json](infra/platform/gitops/iam/terragrunt/policy/iam_policy_terragrunter.json) will contain the accounts that are allowed to be maintained by this pipeline.

+In the case that an account(s) is (re)created, follow the steps in [### Local or New Account
+](#local-or-new-account) to restore/add the account(s).

 ### Component Configuration